mpriessner/ChemStructLLM_/USER_GUIDE.md

 ## Conclusion

 ChemStructLLM provides a comprehensive platform for AI-assisted structure elucidation.
 By combining experimental NMR data with advanced AI reasoning, it offers powerful tools for molecular analysis and structure determination.

-For technical support or advanced customization, refer to the developer documentation or contact the development team.

 ---